mediasemantics/charapi/README.md

 You can see the Reference Implementation running [here](https://mediasemantics.com/charapiclient.html).

 ## Requirements
 This ReadMe describes how to install the project on your local machine.
-It works on Mac and Windows, but you must have NodeJS installed.
+You must have NodeJS installed.
 If you prefer, you can also install the server portion directly on a web server.
-Please see this [tutorial](https://www.mediasemantics.com/apitutorial2.html) for tips on setting up an AWS EC2 instance using Apache and Node.js.
+Please see this [tutorial](https://www.mediasemantics.com/apitutorial2.html) for tips on setting up an AWS EC2 instance.

 ## Obtaining keys
-Use this [AWS Markeplace](https://aws.amazon.com/marketplace/pp/B06ZY1VBFZ) page to add the Character API service to your AWS account.
+Use the [AWS Markeplace](https://aws.amazon.com/marketplace/pp/B06ZY1VBFZ) page to add the Character API service to your AWS account.
 You will receive credentials by email to log onto your API dashboard.
 There you will generate an API key that you will insert in the server.js file.
 You will be charged $0.007 per call to the Character API.
 There are no monthly minimums.
 Charges will appear on your monthly AWS bill.

 This sample uses the Amazon Polly Text-to-Speech API, which is also priced based on usage.

 Since this sample caches the API results, API fees are only incurred for text that has not already been seen, so your actual spend depends on your traffic and on the effectiveness of the cache.

 To access the AWS Polly Text-to-Speech service, you will want to create an IAM User for your app.
 On the AWS Console, go to the IAM service, click Users and then "Create User".
 Provide a name, such as "github_sample".